 A huge thank you to Lauren at Fairfax Birth Care for taking the time to answer my questions for all of you.
 You can visit her website for more information here.

 Looking for more Northern Virginia maternity advice?
 Check out the links below:

-As a Northern VA maternity photographer and mom, I felt there was a need for a safe, supportive, and drama free space for moms and moms-to-be to come together and support one another through the crazy lives we live as moms.
+As a Northern VA maternity and newborn photographer and fellow mom, I felt there was a need for a safe, supportive, and drama free space for moms and moms-to-be to come together and support one another through the crazy lives we live as moms.
 Come join us and chat all things motherhood, pregnancy, and more!

 Supportive parenting & Pregnancy in Fairfax County & Beyond